Darkiyus/Simple-String-Encryption/README.md

 # Simple-Encryption by Darkiyus
-A simple encryption, to include in your project!
+A simple string encryption, to include in your project!

 # How do I use this?